FM 646 Reconstruction

 Galveston County, Texas

 The FM 646 project involves the reconstruction and upgrade of the existing roadway for Galveston County and TxDOT, totaling approximately 1.2 miles between FM 1764 and SH 6.
-Construction is currently in progress and is estimated to be complete in March 2017.

 This project includes reconstructing the existing two-lane, asphalt roadway with open roadside